 “It is said that the greater the adversity, the greater the conquest and likewise greater the glory.”

-Pisang Peak is undoubtedly the most popular Peak among the trekking peaks in the Annapurna region of Nepal.
+Pisang Peak Climbing is undoubtedly the most popular Peak among the trekking peaks in the Annapurna region of Nepal.
 Pisang peak (6,091 m) lies just north of the Manang Valley which the famous Annapurna Circuit passes through.

 Starting in the lowland paddy fields, the trek steadily gains altitude.
 Passing through oak and pine forests and eventually emerging into a high desert country at Manang (3597 m.).
-Firstly, we departure to Jagat from Kathmandu.
+Firstly, we departure for Jagat from Kathmandu.
 And start trek en-route common Annapurna Circuit trails and reach Pisang in a few days.

 A major intersection of the trail meets at Dharapani after passing through Larkya La Pass (5,140m/16,863ft).
 To reach the base camp from Pisang village; the path ascends through sparse wood and pasture to a Kharka at (4,380m).
 Which is considered the best place for setting up the base camp.